stoch-sut/stoch-sut.github.io/_news/2023-09-25_announcement.md

 inline: true
 ---

-Slides of week 1 (Review Probability and Introduction to Stochastic Processes) were uploaded on [Slides](/slides/) page.
+Slides of week 1 (Review Probability and Introduction to Stochastic Processes) have been uploaded on [Slides](/slides/) page.